Walteann/Walteann/README.md

 I am a computer scientist by profession and developer by passion.
 I work as Analyst Developer Front-End, with experience in Angular and Javascript.

-- :office_worker: Analyst Developer Front-End Senior
+- :office_worker: Developer Front-End Senior
 - :brazil: I'm From Brazil
-- :purple_heart::heart: Angular, JavaScript!
+- :purple_heart::heart: Angular, React JavaScript!
 - I’m currently learning React and NodeJS

 **Languages and Tools**